Doctors in Training | AMA (WA)

 The AMA (WA) Doctors in Training Practice Group places DiTs at the heart of AMA (WA) policy-making and political advocacy.
 Combined with our workplace advocacy, member benefits and professional services, the AMA (WA) is here to promote your professional interests and support your journey to specialisation.

-The AMA (WA) Industrial Team has been assisting DiTs and fighting on behalf of members when these unacceptable issues arise, and is in frequent conversations with the Chief Medical Officer and WA Health on wide range of topics.
+The AMA (WA) Industrial Team has been assisting DiTs and fighting on behalf of members when these unacceptable issues arise, and is in frequent conversations with the Chief Medical Officer and WA Health on a wide range of DiT matters.

 Hospital Health Check